-The Student Success Center (SSC) at Avila is a collaboration among students, staff, and faculty designed to enhance and further the academic and personal growth of Avila students.
-Located in Hodes Center (Building #8), the SSC encompasses a wide range of student services in one, centralized location.
+The Center for Student Excellence at Avila is a collaboration among students, staff, and faculty designed to enhance and further the academic and personal growth of Avila students.
+Located in Hodes Center (Building #8), the Center is at the center of it all, encompassing a wide range of student services in one, centralized location.

 Being a second-year student means a whole new level of accomplishment and exploration.
 We’re here to take the guesswork out of succeeding and help you make the most of your college experience.
 If you have questions about the information on this page, contact: